Desert RATS Kokopelli 150

 Mandatory Pre-Race Meeting

-All racers must attend a pre-race meeting at the host hotel on Sunday, June 16th at 7:30pm.
+All racers must attend a pre-race meeting at the Gonzo Inn on Sunday at 7:30pm.
 At this meeting runners will receive necessary information that they will need for the week.
 We will also introduce the staff and take questions.

 Stage Race Overall first place male and female will receive champion awards and comp entries to next year’s event.